 1999, The Swedish cabinet became the first in the world to have a majority of women.

-28/2/1986.
+28 February 1986.
 The Swedish Prime Minister, Olof Palme, was assassinated, and his wife Lisbeth wounded, in an ambush in central Stockholm.
 Neither the perpetrator nor a motive were ever discovered.

-10/1969, In Sweden, Olaf Palme was elcted Party Leader and Prime Minister, succeeding Tage Erlander who had been in power since 1946.
+10/1969, In Sweden, Olaf Palme was elected Party Leader and Prime Minister, succeeding Tage Erlander who had been in power since 1946.

 1960, Sweden joined the European Free Trade Area (EFTA).